Taxis by country: Germany

 An important event in the history of the taxi was the invention of the taximeter by Friedrich Wilhelm Gustav Bruhn, a German engineer, in 1891.
 The Daimler Victoria —the world's first meter-equipped (and gasoline-powered) taxicab—was built by Gottlieb Daimler in 1897, and began operation in Stuttgart that same year.

 In Germany, taxis were required by law until November 2005 to be light ivory (RAL number 1015).
 Before 1971, they were required to be black.
 There is a small illuminated TAXI sign on the roof of the car (on when available, off otherwise).
 Typically the taxicabs are Mercedes-Benz E-Class and S-Class, along with other, mainly German, brands.
 Taxicabs are either sedans, station wagons, or MPVs.

 Common station wagon taxicabs include Mercedes-Benz C-Class.
 Among the MPVs, Mercedes-Benz B-Class, and Mercedes-Benz Vianos are common.
 Most taxicabs have automatic transmission, and some have navigation systems on board.
-Fares are usually close to those of other western European countries; however, in Berlin taxis have a special low fare (€4) called Kurzstrecke for distances less than 2 km.
-Except in Portugal, in other western European capitals, the minimum taxi fare usually costs double; nevertheless, the convenience and high quality of public transportation in most German cities eliminates the need for taxicabs.
+Fares are usually close to those of other western European countries.

 Although allowed, street hailing is relatively uncommon in Germany because cabs rarely circle the cities when vacant.
 Because there are relatively few customers, most cabs return to assigned waiting stations and are called on-demand.
 Although this has proven to be more economical for cab drivers, it is considered very inconvenient for commuters because taxis include the ride from the waiting station to the pickup point in the fare.